eternalrevolt/eternalrevolt.github.io/docs/_posts/2024-01-06-prophecy-of-guilt-guest-post-by-caryll-houselander.md

 ---

-<figure class="wp-block-pullquote">> Everyone who fails to realize and to come face to face with the enemy in himself will always seek and always find an enemy outside of himself.
+**Everyone who fails to realize and to come face to face with the enemy in himself will always seek and always find an enemy outside of himself.**
->
-> <cite>Caryll Houselander</cite>
+ _-Caryll Houselander_

 </figure>Of all the attempts to escape personal responsibility for the suffering of the world and for individual guilt, none is so dangerous as the loss of their own individuality which countless people seek by identifying themselves with a group: One of the most persistent miseries that sin has imposed upon men is a sense of personal insufficiency.
 This has become more than ever acute in our own days, because of the huge tidal waves of fear that are sweeping through the world, filling the individual with dread because of his helplessness in the face of gathering disaster.